Past JGAA players:

 Colorado School of Mines – Mechanical Engineering – 2002

-Engineer – PING Golf
+VP of Fitting and Performance – PING Golf

 Focus, morals, vulnerability, luck, courage, endurance, winning, losing, humility, perseverance, playing by the rules, and shaking hands on the last green no matter what.
 These things come to mind when I recall my years competing in the JGAA – and the lessons learned that live with me every day.
 Junior golf played a large part in my self-discovery – identifying and fostering character traits that help me invest in career decisions that led to where I am today.
 The JGAA just gets it when it comes to fostering the sport we all loved as junior golfers, and continue to love for a lifetime.
 Regardless of where we have ended up, all of us who have competed in JGAA events are indebted to the staff, sponsors, volunteers, host facilities, and parents who have invested in the importance of junior golf in Arizona.